lisakawai/music_transformation/index.md

 ## Rhythmic value variability
-Standard deviation of the note durations in quarter notes of all notes in the music.
-Provides a measure of how close the rhythmic values are to the mean rhythmic value.
-This calculation includes both pitched and unpitched notes, is calculated after rhythmic quantization, is not influenced by tempo, and is calculated without regard to the dynamics, voice or instrument of any given note.
+The standard deviation of the note durations in quarter notes of all notes in the music.
+It provides a measure of how close the rhythmic values are to the mean rhythmic value.
+This calculation includes both pitched and unpitched notes, is calculated after rhythmic quantization, is not influenced by tempo, and is calculated without regard to the dynamics, voice, or instrument of any given note.

-The model can increase the variety of the note durations according the the attribute control.
+The model can increase the variety of the note durations according to the attribute control.

 ||→Increase rhythmic value variability→||
 |:-:|:-:|:-:|